painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 | ----------------- | ------------------------------------------------------------------ |
 | ![motorola](https://github.com/painellope/BRZ-2017/blob/c113d158e0237d8665a8e1dd43bda497d2bf6d48/CAN%20Decoding/referenced%20images/motorola.png) | ![intel](https://github.com/painellope/BRZ-2017/blob/c113d158e0237d8665a8e1dd43bda497d2bf6d48/CAN%20Decoding/referenced%20images/Intel.png) |

+## Offset, Length, Bit Position, good lord

-Then comes the slightly confusing part, out of a 65 bit CANbus frame of 8 bytes (8 bits in 1 byte, 8 bytes in one frame) the bit order of the whole group will NEVER change (at least when within RealDash from my observations).
+Now comes the slightly confusing part, out of a 64 bit CANbus frame of 8 bytes (8 bits in 1 byte, 8 bytes in one frame) the bit order of the whole group will NEVER change (at least when within RealDash from my observations).

-Byte Order only refers to what order the data is read, not how the data is interpreted as a whole by the program.
+Byte Order only refers to what order the data is read, not how the data is interpreted or labeled as a whole by the program.

 The sequence or position name (or whatever you want to call it) of each bit is as follows: